New members join Townhouse all the time, which is testament to our excellent reputation as a welcoming, no pressure venue!!:-)

 Q – What ID do we need and how will my information be handled.

-A – As we are a members club, we need to take personal information off you, in order to issue you with a membership card.
+A – As we are a members club, we need to take personal information off you, in order to issue you with a membership.
 We need ID with your name and address on it, ideally a photocard driving licence.
 If you do not hold a driving licence, then a passport and utility bill would be suitable.
-We ask you to fill a membership form in, we check your details against your ID and then issue a card.
-Your membership card must be brought in every time you come to the club; ID will no longer be needed as long as you have your card.
-Your information is then transferred to a database which is stored on an external hard drive, off the premises, with no club identification on it and it is kept in a locked safe.
-Only the owner has access to this database and the information held on it, is not shared or sold to third parties; nothing will be sent to your home address.
-The membership form that you filled in, will be destroyed safely in accordance with guidance in the Data Protection Act.
+We use your information to set you up on our cloud based, encrypted database and we take a scan of your finger or thumb which will be used to identify you in future.
+The scan of your finger/thumb is also encrypted so it will not identify you unless it was matched with our database and is otherwise useless.
+Once you have your membership, ID will no longer be needed as long as you don’t lose your finger or thumb! lol Memberships are £10 per year and payable in cash on your first visit.
+Only the management of Townhouse have access to this database and the information held on it.
+Your information is not shared or sold to third parties; nothing will be sent to your home address.
 We are also registered with ICO ( Information Commissioners Office – government dept)

 Q -Are we expected to join in straight away?

 A – ABSOLUTELY NOT!!!
 Most newcomers take baby steps onto the scene and start off by watching the dynamics of others or playing privately with each other in a locked room.
 It may take a few visits before you feel like playing with other people, you may even decide that you don’t want to play with other people at all!
 There are some members who get a thrill out of watching others or being watched.
 The key is taking things at your own pace.